sorrowless/ply/README.rst

 project.
 These patches are stored as files in a separate git repositiory so that they can themselves be versioned.
 These patches can then be applied to create a patched version of the code to be used for packaging and deployment.

+This version is a fork of original ``ply`` utility written by Rick Harris.
+I forked it cause original repo looks abandoned and no issues were addressed for like a 4 years.
+This version is the same as original one but works with python3, that's the difference.
+Upstream version still points to original one though.

 Concepts